-As of November 8, 2021, the United States’ current travel bans will be coming to an end, as they’ll instead be replaced by a system that requires visitors to be vaccinated.
+As of Monday, November 8, 2021, the United States’ travel bans have come to an end, instead being replaced by a system that requires visitors to be vaccinated.

-For context, dating back as far as the spring of 2020, the United States has had a variety of travel bans in place during the pandemic, preventing non-Americans from entering the country if they’ve been in certain foreign countries in the past 14 days.
+For context, dating back to the spring of 2020, the United States had a variety of travel bans in place during the pandemic, preventing non-Americans from entering the country if they’ve been in certain foreign countries in the past 14 days.
 We’ve seen bans against Brazil, China, India, the Schengen Zone, South Africa, and the United Kingdom, among other countries.
-These blanket bans will be no more starting in a few weeks.
+These blanket bans now no longer apply.

-For the purposes of entry into the country, the United States will recognize any vaccines authorized by the US Food & Drug Administration (FDA) or World Health Organization (WHO).
+For the purposes of entry into the country, the United States recognizes any vaccines authorized by the US Food & Drug Administration (FDA) or World Health Organization (WHO).
 That includes the following vaccines:

 - Johnson & Johnson

-Ultimately I’d say this is good news, because it could have been a lot worse if the United States only accepted FDA approved vaccines, and not WHO approved ones.
-However, it is worth acknowledging that this will shut out some people, including those who had Russia’s Sputnik vaccine, as well as those who had India’s Covaxin vaccine.
+I’d say this is good news, because it could have been a lot worse if the United States only accepted FDA approved vaccines, and not WHO approved ones.
+However, it is worth acknowledging that this will shut out some people, including those who had Russia’s Sputnik vaccine.

 There are also some changes with travel rules for unvaccinated Americans.
-Currently Americans can always enter the United States as long as they get a coronavirus test within three days of return travel to the country.
-That will be changing.
-Unvaccinated Americans:
+Previously Americans could always enter the United States as long as they got a coronavirus test within three days of return travel to the country.
+That has finally changed.

 This should have happened a long time ago

-Frankly I’ve been disappointed by President Biden’s lack of actions on these travel bans, as this policy will be implemented just under 10 months after he took office.
-Biden always promised he’d “follow the science,” and there’s simply no denying that these outdated travel bans that do nothing to account for actual risk haven’t in any way followed the science.
+I’m thrilled to see this new policy finally introduced, as I’ve been disappointed by President Biden’s lack of actions on these travel bans for the nearly 10 months he has been in office.
+Biden always promised he’d “follow the science,” and there’s simply no denying that these outdated travel bans that did nothing to account for actual risk didn’t in any way follow the science.

-The restrictions haven’t been based on the epidemiological situation in a country, but rather have been based on identifying places that had a bad outbreak at one point, but then the bans were never revisited.
+The restrictions weren’t based on the epidemiological situation in a country, but rather were based on identifying places that had a bad outbreak at one point, but then the bans were never revisited.